jdalrymple/gitbeaker/README.md

 ## Docs

 Although there are the official docs for the API, below are some additional docs for this node package!
+Would eventually like to document everything, but there is quite a bit to document.
+PR's are welcome! :sun-glasses:

 * [Projects](https://github.com/jdalrymple/node-gitlab-api/blob/master/docs/projects.md)
 * [Groups](https://github.com/jdalrymple/node-gitlab-api/blob/master/docs/groups.md)

+## Tests

+Nothing yet, but its on the TODO list :P

 ## Contributors